Can you express and purify proteins? FPLC? We need you!

 We do what no one else can.

-Positions require expertise
+Positions require expertise in protein expression and purification.

 Extremely well-funded, international travel likely.